MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

     > [!NOTE]
     > You can drag columns to move them after they are created.

+1. If you want another field to appear on the custom tab, select **Insert view column** again, and then select a field.

 1. In the upper-right corner of the page, select **Save and Publish**, and then refresh the page.

 1. Copy and save the record ID for the saved query.
 This record ID appears after "view" in the URL.